 If you are seriously interested in adopting a Labrador, please fill out an Adoption Application.
 We cannot consider placing a dog with you until we receive your application and have a chance to review it.

-Next come out to one of our Meet and Greets to meet the Lone Star Labs that are available foradoption.
-Our Meet and Greets are a great way to have your family and family dogs meet our Labradors.
+Next come out to one of our Meet-n-Greets to meet the Lone Star Labs that are available for adoption.
+Our Meet-n-Greets are a great way to have your family and family dogs meet our Labradors.
 Please bring the entire family.
-Our Meet and Greets are held almost every Saturday.
-Please check our schedule for time, location, map and Labradors that will be at booth.
+Our Meet-n-Greets are held twice a month, generally on the 2nd and 4th Saturday.
+Please check our home page for time, location, map and Labradors that will be at Meet-n-Greet.

 Even if we do not have exactly the Labrador that you would like to adopt, we encourage you to apply.
 We often have other Labradors in our program that are not ready to be listed, but might be a good match for your family.
 Putting in your application, even though you do not have a specific Lab in mind, will help us work with you to find the right Labrador for your family.
 We rescue new Labs every week.